 Description: Lophostemon suaveolens open forest.
 Occurs on streamlines, swamps and alluvial terraces.
+Status: Not of Concern

-Vegetation Communities: 3a, 3f, 8b

-Reference Sites: 2 Secondary (MOA16, BAS1); 5 Quaternary
+Vegetation Communities: 3a, 3f, 8b Reference Sites: 2 Secondary (MOA16, BAS1); 5 Quaternary

 The RE classification 3.3.9 incorporates VC3a, VC3f and VC8b.
 These VC's are considered atypical of the RE type description.
-The component vegetation communities are described briefly below.
+These component vegetation communities are described briefly below.